top of page

 Analysis and Research

-Research, as a vital element in my artistic practice, shapes my work and informs my perspective.
-I find that grounding my art in rigorous inquiry allows me to capture the intricacies of our shared human experience.
-I explore the complexities of contemporary life [marked by rapid technological changes, socio-political tensions, and evolving cultural narratives] through an interdisciplinary lens, synthesizing insights from art, architecture, history, science, environmentalism, philosophy, anthropology, and sociology.
+Research, is the most vital element in my artistic practice; it is what shapes my work and informs my perspective; grounding my art in rigorous inquiry allows me to capture the intricacies of our shared human experiences.
+My research explores the complexities of contemporary life—marked by rapid technological changes, socio-political tensions, and evolving cultural narratives—through an interdisciplinary lens, synthesizing insights from both the Humanities (art, philosophy & history) and the Social Sciences (politics, anthropology, sociology & environmentalism).

-As our perceptions of reality shift, I feel a responsibility to reflect these changes through my art.
-Each research endeavour serves not only to inform my themes but also to challenge my assumptions.
-This pursuit leads me to confront complex issues—ranging from the nature of belonging to the dynamics of power.
-By examining diverse perspectives, I expand my own understanding of identity and community, which, in turn, enriches my artistic output.
+As perceptions of reality shift, I feel a responsibility to reflect these changes through my art.
+Each research endeavour serves not only to inform the themes in my work but also to challenge my assumptions.
+This pursuit leads me to confront complex issues—ranging from the dynamics of power to the nature of “things” and their “thingliness”.
+By examining diverse perspectives, I expand my understandings of identity and community, which, in turn, enrich my artistic output.
 My commitment to intertwining research with artistic exploration creates a foundation for work that is not only intellectually compelling but also deeply resonant in our contemporary context.
-In this way, my practice becomes a vehicle for exploration and engagement, inviting both myself and my audience to reflect on the world we inhabit. â€‹
+In this way, my practice becomes a vehicle for exploration and engagement, inviting reflection on the world we inhabit through a participatory lens. â€‹

-The physical work I produce [drawing, painting, sculpture, photography] is profoundly influenced by the multifaceted experiences of spatiality, particularly the dynamic interplay between the construction and deconstruction of the physical environments that delineate and inform human interaction.
-This focus extends to exploring how such spatial experiences shape our understanding of language and communication––utilizing language and form in a manner that anticipates their articulation while simultaneously refraining from actualizing them as fixed or stable constructs.
+Utilizing techniques and materials that embrace craft, vernacular iconography, reclaimed utilitarian objects and symbolic references, the physical work I producedrawing, expanded painting, sculpture, and photographyserve as a deeply personal exploration of the diverse subject matters, technologies, imageries, narratives, and multifaceted experiences of spatialityparticularly the dynamic interplay between the construction and deconstruction of the physical environmentsthat delineate and inform human interaction.
+This focus extends to the exploration of how such spatial experiences shape our understanding of language and communication.
+While utilizing language and form in a manner that anticipates their articulation, I simultaneously refrain from actualizing them as fixed or stable constructs.
 As a result, both language and form remain in a state of latency.
 This phenomenon, characterized by a murmuring that resists the definitive quality of spoken or written word, highlights the inherent tension between the potential for expression and the limitations of established structures of representation.

 A Work-life Aesthetic

-With this approach, I find myself engaging in a dialogue with the materials, allowing their histories and meanings to inform my artistic expression.
-Each piece becomes a site for storytelling, embedded with personal and collective significance.
-In challenging conventional notions of value and artistic integrity, I invite viewers to reflect on the narratives embedded within these select materials, to reconsider the broader implications they hold in our contemporary society.
-This practice reflects my artistic philosophy, mirroring my journey of finding beauty and meaning in the overlooked aspects of life.
+Operating within the realms of the infra-ordinary and the impalpable, I engage with the medium as a platform for speculative inquiry, fostering unexpected dialogues with my materials, allowing their histories and meanings to inform the outcome of the work.
+In this way, each work becomes a sitean amalgam of stories embedded with personal and collective significance.
+In challenging conventional notions of value and artistic integrity, I invite viewers to reflect on the narratives embedded within these select materials, to reconsider the broader implications they hold for our contemporary society.
+This practice reflects my artistic philosophy, mirroring my journey to finding beauty and meaning in the overlooked aspects of life.

-Oscillating between gestural expression and strategic chance, the work explores themes of intimacy, control, and the freedom of relinquishing total control.
-It draws from a blend of mythologies, personal symbolism, and individual narratives, as well as collective beliefs, rituals, social fears, and desires.
-This work reflects a process that embodies an accumulation of associations intrinsic to my human experience.
-This pairing is homage to slow gestations within a multiplicity of influences that, while foreshadowing an afterlife within ruin, consider existential experiences such as the cosmological origin of the world and the associated cycles of life, death, growth and decomposition.
+Oscillating between gestural expression and strategy of chance, the work explores themes of intimacy, control, and the freedom of relinquishing total control.
+Drawing from a blend of mythologies, personal symbolism, and individual narratives, as well as collective beliefs, rituals, social fears, and desires, this work reflects a process that embodies an accumulation of associations intrinsic to the human experience.
+This pairing is homage to slow gestations within a multiplicity of influences that, while foreshadowing an afterlife within ruin, consider existential experiences such as the cosmological origin of the world and the associated cycles of life, death, growth, and decomposition.

 I frequently utilize my personal biography as a foundational framework for exploration, reflecting on my experiences with displacement, disorientation, and transgenerational trauma.
 These experiences, while deeply personal, resonate with universal themes of rootlessness, alienation, and loss.
 Central to my inquiry are questions of identity: Who am I?
 Where do I come from?
 What constitutes the notion of home, and what exists beyond these parameters?
 Ultimately, throughout the work I contend that there exists no definitive resolution or escape from the factors that shape our identities.
 I explore new interpretations and narratives that aim to articulate and understand these complex phenomena.
 The precariousness of the work belies the physical and emotional pressure they hold, begging: Can this stand?
 Is this too heavy?
 Will this endure?

-Endeavouring to undermine simplistic interpretations of pictorial content, this approach to making is above all concerned with forging resonantly ambiguous imagistic metaphors.
-This ambiguity extends to the manner in which it engages the viewer in disparate ways.
+Endeavouring to undermine simplistic interpretations of pictorial content, my approach to making is above all concerned with forging resonantly ambiguous imagistic metaphors.
+This ambiguity extends to the manner in which the work engages the viewer in disparate ways.
 My intention to evoke and complicate the audience's desires, simultaneously prompts them to apply their own imaginative capacities in the interpretive process.
-Through an exploration of the medium's inherent multiplicity, I aim to underscore that the subject matter transcends mere visual representation.
-It emerges from the complex interplay of resonances and tensions that arise from the interconnection of references and formal relationships within the work.
+Through this exploration of the medium's inherent multiplicity, I aim to underscore that the subject matter (subjectivity) is often more nuanced than its visual representation (objectivity).
+Meaning emerges from the complex interplay of resonances and tensions that arise from the interconnection of references and formal relationships within the work.

 bottom of page